pmbstyle/Alice/docs/setupInstructions.md

 # Google services connection

-- In settings click 'Connect to Google Services', authorize your Google account to connect to Alice
+- In settings, click 'Connect to Google Services', authorize your Google account to connect to Alice

 Continue with [tools](https://github.com/pmbstyle/Alice/blob/main/docs/toolsInstructions.md) setup if not done during previous steps (optional).